panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Enable CredSSP
 ==============

+.. note:: The instructions in this section are applicable to the karan Guest VM and required for SQL Server deployments.

-To Enable CredSSP on the Karan host, please follow steps below:
+To Enable CredSSP on the Karan Guest VM, please follow steps below:

-On the Karan Guest VM open a *PowerShell-Command* window and run the following command to enable CredSSP as a client role and allow Karan host to Delegate credentials to all computers ( Wild card mask "*"):
+Using a *remote-desktop*, or *console* connection to the Karan Guest VM open a *PowerShell-Command* window and run the following command to enable CredSSP as a client role and allow Karan host to Delegate credentials to all computers ( Wild card mask "*"):

 .. code-block:: bash

-  C:>\ Enable-WSManCredSSP -Role Client -DelegateComputer *
+  PS C:>\ Enable-WSManCredSSP -Role Client -DelegateComputer *

-From a windows command prompt window run:
+Open a *command-prompt* window and run the following command:

 .. code-block:: bash